surf-visualization/paraview-course/docs/miscellaneous.md

 ![](./images/memory-inspector.png)

+When using ParaView's client-server mode this will also list the memory usage each of the server processes.

 ### Statistics inspector

 Enabling `View > Statistics inspector` will add a panel showing high-level information on all different filters in the pipeline.
 This includes geometry size for rendering, which is something not shown in the regular Information panel.